 The actor Rock Hudson stormed out of an early screening of ‘2001’ shouting: ‘Will someone tell me what the hell this is about?’
-People who stayed may not have had a clear answer afterwards – but, as the Starchild turned in the film’s final 30 seconds, many of them felt an unmistakable tingling up the spine.
+At film’s end, most of those who remained did not have a definitive answer – but, as the Starchild turned majestically, many felt an unmistakable tingle up the spine.

-Over the preceding two hours and 22 minutes, Kubrick had woven a narrative whose threads come brilliantly together in the closing scenes.
-In space, Man finds himself at an evolutionary dead-end; it was simply ‘natural selection’ for his tools to replace their creator.
-But tools were always mere extensions of the human body.
-If that evolutionary route is exhausted, the next step forward for humanity can only be spiritual.
+Over two hours and 20 minutes, Kubrick had explored themes that come together brilliantly in his grand finale.
+In space, Man finds himself at an evolutionary dead-end – it was simply ‘natural selection’ for HAL to try to replace his creator.
+Consider also: tools have always been, essentially, extensions of the human body.
+If that evolutionary route leads to disaster, the next step forward for humanity can only be spiritual.

 Then what happened?
-That’s anyone’s guess.
 Maybe the Starchild returns to Earth and reincarnates as a new Buddha or Messiah.
-In AC Clarke’s novel, ‘2001’, s/he detonates a nuclear warhead that, perhaps, destroys the Earth.
-We prefer Kubrick’s ‘open ending’.
+In AC Clarke’s novel, s/he detonates a nuclear warhead that, perhaps, destroys the Earth.
+We much prefer Kubrick’s ‘open ending’.